-Clothing Optional: As this is located on U.S. National Forest land you may be cited by a ranger if caught bathing nude.
-However many folk take their chances and bathe nude here.
+Clothing Optional: As it’s located on U.S. National Forest land, you can be cited by rangers if caught bathing nude at Spence Hot Springs.
+However, many folk take their chances and bathe nude here anyway.

 Camping near Spence Hot Springs: You’ll find several campgrounds nearby on U.S. National Forest Land.
 We stayed at Redondo Campground on several occasions.
 Visit the U.S. National Forest website for more information on camping in this area.